jonathonjb/jonathonjb/README.md

 You can click the Preview link to take a look at your changes.
 --->

 Hey guys, you can look through some of the projects I've worked on here (though most of my projects are private & done for learning purposes).
 Most of my projects are web applications or AI projects.
-If you'd like to talk about a project I've worked on, you can reach me out at jonathonjb2015@gmail.com
+If you'd like to talk about a project I've worked on, you can reach me out jonathonjb2015@gmail.com